 CIT Bank has recently saddled its way into one of the top slots for highest interest on a savings account.

-CIT Bank savings accounts come with a 1.75% APY which requires a deposit of $100+/month or $25,000+ balance.
+The CIT Bank Savings Builder account comes with a 1.75% APY which requires a deposit of $100+/month or $25,000+ balance.
 If you miss the monthly $100 deposit or your balance falls below $25,000, you’ll drop down to 1.16% APY for the following month.
 However, if you start making the $100 deposit again, you go back up to the higher rate.

 There are no monthly maintenance fee, so you’re truly making money on cash you deposit into your account.